In 2018 there are exciting developments:

 If all that wasn’t enough I have another string to my bow!
 I design and create unique, bespoke fascinators for weddings and special celebrations.
 They are especially popular with mothers of the bride and groom.

 I am best known as an international gift wrapping expert and according to Harpers & Queen I was the world’s first gift wrapping consultant.
 In fact, I started wrapping at the age of 3 ½!
 My grandmother came to stay and not long afterwards her lingerie disappeared only to reappear wrapped in neat little parcels.
 I had begun gift wrapping!

-My work has taken me around the UK, to Eastern and Western Europe, across the United States and to South and East Asia, including Japan where I was described as the world’s foremost gift wrapping expert.
+My work has taken me around the world including Japan where I was described as the world’s foremost gift wrapping expert.
 What an honour!
 So too was an invitation to train the British Prime Minister’s staff at 10 Downing Street.

 I have given seminars and demonstrations in countries including the USA, India, Poland, Belgium, where workshops were in French, and Germany where, for four years, I shared my tips and techniques at Christmasworld, and Paperworld, the world’s largest trade show for paper and stationery.
 My workshops at Creativeworld also proved to be very popular.

 Design consultancy for VISA involved interesting challenges including wrapping a shoe.
 My most embarrassing experience was for the same client.
 When preparing a mock-up of wrapped mugs for the Winter Olympics I forgot the skaters were men and decorated with red feather boa ribbon.
 Oops!